threefoldfoundation/books/content/tfgrid/farming/farming_circular.md

 ![](img/circular_tft3_.jpg ':size=500')

-> TODO: we have better one
+> TODO: we have better one (note: image? could not find)

-In decentralized systems like ThreeFold, we need to ensure that evereyone is able to provide Internet capacity to the world.
+In decentralized systems like ThreeFold, we need to ensure that everyone is able to provide Internet capacity to the world.
 Farmers help this happen by connecting hardware that run Zero-OS.
 Once booted, the hardware is locked to generate Internet capacity for the network.
 The capacity is registered on TFChain, securing access to a decentralized Internet for users and rewarding farmers with TFT.

 <!--